Arash217/football-team-tracker-BT/README.md

 #### Match Page
 Push notifications and websockets work when JavaScript is enabled.
-When JavaScript is disabled, I use a noscript tag with http-equiv="refresh" to request a new page from the server.
+When JavaScript is disabled, I use http-equiv="refresh" to refresh the page so that a new page from the server can be sent back.
 This way the page still can show the updated scores and notifications.

 ### 5.7 Cookies